2 robbery suspects lynched in Aba

-Two armed robbery suspects said to have been terrorizing the Ngwa road axis of Aba, Abia State were yesterday lynched.
+Two armed robbery suspects said to have been terrorising the Ngwa road axis of Aba, Abia State, were, yesterday, lynched.

 According to sources, the residents resorted to self-help as efforts to invite police personnel to come and pick the suspects failed.

-Amarachi who stated that the surviving member of the gang on seeing that the other of his colleagues had been apprehended, ran away with the bag containing an undisclosed amount of cash.
+Amarachi, who stated that the surviving member of the gang, on seeing that his colleagues had been apprehended, ran away with the bag containing an undisclosed amount of cash.

-The mob, it was reported had tried to machete the two suspects to death, but as the machetes could not penetrate the criminals, the angry mob used stones and sticks to kill the two suspects.

 “It was when they collected the money that the boy raised the alarm.
-People who saw them collecting the bag collecting undisclosed huge sums of money chased after them and in the process, caught one of them.
+People who saw them collecting the bag containing undisclosed huge sum of money chased after them and, in the process, caught one of them.

 Leave a Reply